A pipeline for searching and fitting instrumental glitches in LISA data: Time delay interferometry, glitches, Massive black hole binaries and noise models

 Note that by assuming equal arm lengths, uncorrelated noise, and identical optical metrology system (OMS) and TM acceleration noise terms, the combinations $X, Y$, and $Z$ can be further transformed into three noise-orthogonal channels $A, E$, and $T$.
 This orthogonality simplifies the likelihood computation - in the frequency domain - by not having cross-correlation terms between channels.
-The channels $A$, $E$ and $T$ \cite{PhysRevD.105.062006,PhysRevD.66.122002} that will be used here are:
+We will further discuss in the conclusion (section \ref{sec:final}) the effect if these assumptions are dropped. \\